Reefwing-Software/Reefwing-AHRS/README.md

 }
 ```

-It is strongly recommended that you run the test and calibrate sketch first to obtain the gyro, acc and mag biases for your board, see the `serialRollPitchYaw.ino` example sketch for how these are applied.
+Unless you are using the Fusion filter, it is strongly recommended that you run the test and calibrate sketch first to obtain the gyro, acc and mag biases for your board, see the `serialRollPitchYaw.ino` example sketch for how these are applied.

+The Fusion filter has a gyroscope bias correction algorithm which provides run-time calibration of the gyroscope bias.
+The algorithm will detect when the gyroscope is stationary for a set period of time (`fusionThreshold`) and then begin to sample gyroscope measurements to calculate the bias as an average.

 The EulerAngles data structure returned by the `imu.update()` method is defined as: